rezabase/FCND-Estimation-CPP/README.md

 Requirements: The controller developed in the previous project should be de-tuned to successfully meet the performance criteria of the final scenario (<1m error for entire box flight).

-Replaced the QuadController.cpp and QuadControlParams.txt with the code from the previouse assignment as instructed.
-The quadcopter couldnt follow the path well to start with but after retuning the parameters in QuadControlParams.txt file, it worked well.
+Replaced the QuadController.cpp and QuadControlParams.txt with the code from the previous assignment as instructed.
+The quadcopter couldn’t follow the path well to start with but after retuning the parameters in QuadControlParams.txt file, it worked well.

 The screenshot below shows the final result.